-The band Big Sexy Noise, formed in 2009, was another one of Lunch’s many creative ventures.
-The band released a six-track EP including the song “The Gospel Singer”, co-written by Kim Gordon.
-Following this, the band released their eponymous debut album ‘Big Sexy Noise’ in 2010 and embarked on several European tours.
+The band Big Sexy Noise (formed in 2009) was another one of Lunch’s many creative ventures.
+Featuring Lunch, James Johnston, Terry Edwards and Ian White, the band released a six track EP in June 2009 including the song “The Gospel Singer” (a song co-written by Kim Gordon).

 Lunch released the album “Retrovirus” on Interbang Records (published by Widowspeak) in 2013 and performed the album’s tracks at the Bowery Electric venue in New York with band members Weasel Walter, Algis Kizys and Bob Bert.
 She still performs with her band RETROVIRUS and continues to undertake creative projects such as running her publishing company Widowspeak, creating controversial spoken word content and displaying her art work around the world.